VWilliams86/ai-chatbot-watson-assistant/README.md

 - NLP (Natural Language Processing)

 ## What I Built
-- Designed the chatbot conversation flows and user interactions
+- Designed chatbot conversation flows to guide customers to the store phone number and address for ordering
-- Created and trained intents and entities
+- Created and trained intents and entities to handle customer inquiries
-- Tested the chatbot with sample conversations
+- Tested the chatbot with sample conversations to ensure accurate guidance
-- Deployed the chatbot on a live webpage
+- Deployed the chatbot on a live webpage for real-world interaction
 - Managed IBM Cloud resources and environment setup

 ## Screenshots